Skip to main content

 • Year: 2013-2017

-• European Programme - European Cooperation in Science and Technology "Local Public Sector Reforms: International Comparisons" (COST Action IS1207) - Member of the management committee for France (alongside Gérard Marcou) - Co-direction of Working Group 2 (WP2: "Internal (post-) NPM reforms " of European Local Governments"), with Riccardo MUSSARI (Italy) & Hilde BJORNA (Norway) - Animation of the network of young researchers (early stage researchers)
+• European Cooperation in Science and Technology program "Local Public Sector Reforms: International Comparisons" (COST Action IS1207) - Member of the management committee for France (alongside Gérard Marcou) -Co-direction of Working Group 2 (WP2: "Internal (post-) NPM reforms " of European Local Governments "), with Riccardo MUSSARI (Italy) & Hilde BJORNA (Norway) - Animation of the early stage researchers network.

 • Dedicated team: 1 researcher

-• Organizational diagnosis of human resources and suffering in the workplace
+• Organizational diagnosis of human resources and suffering at work

-• Dedicated team: 2 researchers, 1 PhD student, 1 trainee
+• Dedicated team: 2 researchers, 1 PhD student, 1 intern

 • Year: 2012-2014